 Block scheduling is a great way to make sure you are focusing time and energy on “work” and “fun”.

 Let’s face it, mom guilt hits hard when it comes to cleaning or managing the household.
 We always feel like we’re not spending enough time with the kids.
 With block scheduling, you can carve out specific amounts of time for the kids.
-This will help you to include both the to-dos of life and the beauty of life into your day.
+This will help you to include both the to-dos of life and the beauty of life in your day.

 Why I Love Block Scheduling